Intra-Company Transfer (ICT) Visa

 How we can help?

-If you or your business require further advice in relation to Intra Company Transfer visas or Skilled Worker visas, please contact our business immigration expert, Mr Mohammed Hafejee, or complete your details below and one of our lawyers from our business Immigration team will contact you.
+If you or your business require further advice in relation to Intra-Company Transfer visas or Skilled Worker visas, please contact our business immigration expert, Mr Mohammed Hafejee, or contact us here and one of our lawyers from our business Immigration team will contact you.

 All advice is correct at time of publication.